nicafern/Test1/README.md

-#Project Description
+# Project Description

+  This projects tests https://amaysim.com.au.
 Tests are written using the robot framework.

-#Scope
+# Test Scope

   Login Pahe
   Dashboard look and feel